ThatOneGin/parfast/README.md

 Required tools:

+  - lua

   - luac

-  - GNU make

-In linux, just run `make` and it will procude a file named `parfast` which is the compiler.
+In linux, just run `./build.lua` and it will procude a file named `parfast` which is the compiler.
 But unfortunately it won't work well on Windows.

 # Todos